My father, a truly remarkable man, passed away at age 79 in 2002. One of the most important things he taught me was the importance of setting goals

 Many folks came to Vancouver just to hang out on the streets, without having tickets to any Olympic events.

-Above center: Although the Olympics are, of course, an international
+Above left: Although the Olympics are, of course, an international

 event, about 90% of the folks I saw on the streets and in the venues were Canadian.
 Everyone